assyrianic/Tagha/README.md

 ### Requirements

-C99 compiler and libc implementation with stdlib.h, stdio.h, and stddef.h.
+C11 compliant compiler and libc implementation with stdlib.h, stdio.h, and stddef.h.
 Everything the code base requires is there.
+It is preferable that you compile using GCC or Clang/LLVM.

 ### Installation